mulle-objc/MulleObjC-Cheat-Sheet/README.md

 ### Delegation

 Delegation is basically a way to allow one class to react to changes made in another class or to influence the behavior of another class while minimizing coupling between the two.
+Delegates are often associated with Protocols, so this is covered

-The most commonly known example of the delegate pattern in iOS is with `UITableViewDelegate` and `UITableViewDataSource`.
-When you tell the compiler that your class conforms to these protocols, you are essentially agreeing to implement certain methods within your class that are required for a `UITableView` to properly function.
+first:

 #### Conforming to an Existing Protocol